The Worship Leader’s Job Description

 Loving other people

-This one is kind of a tough one sometimes.
-Sometimes loving other people is difficult because we’re all people.
-We’re all broken, and we all are unlovable at times.
+This one is kind of tough sometimes.
+Loving other people is difficult because we’re all people.
+We’re all broken, and we’re all unlovable at times.
 We have to set the example (there’s point number one again) and show Christ’s love at all times.
-Another tough thing about this one is that sometimes, showing love doesn’t look a lot like love to the other person.
+Another tough thing about this one is that showing love may not always look like love to the other person.
 A father disciplining a child doesn’t seem very loving to the child.
-Often, being loving means doing something that someone won’t like.
-It sometimes means saying no. It sometimes means disciplining someone.
-It’s painful for everyone involved, but it’s incredibly important.
+Often, true love means doing something that someone won’t like.
+Sometimes it means saying no. Sometimes it means disciplining someone.
+It’s painful for everyone involved, but it sure it incredibly important.